 El Dorado Nature Center is a 105-acre park featuring a visitor center.
 The park is committed to preserving wildlife habitats and the human spirit.
 Visitors can enjoy taking photos off-trails, in woods, lakes, or streams, or blocking the trail from general use by the patron.
-It has a registration of any equipment, facilities, services, food, or beverage for sale or rent.
-Center is an island in a sea of the natural environment that offers visitors the opportunity to escape the urban environment's hustle and bustle.
-The approximately 100 acres of land that make up the Nature Center grounds have a refuge for more than 150 bird species, a wide range of trees, and plant life.
-The 14 miles of paved path wind around two lakes and a stream and through wooded areas, forests, and wildflowers.
+The total length of the trail is 2.3 miles and the trail is generally considered an easy trail route.
+The elevation gain of the trail is 59 feet.
+The trail is loop type.
+The trail has a registration of any equipment, facilities, services, food, or beverage for sale or rent.
+The Center is an island in a sea of the natural environment that offers visitors the opportunity to escape the urban environment's hustle and bustle.
+The acres of land that make up the Nature Center grounds have a refuge for more than 150 bird species, a wide range of trees, and plant life.
+The miles of paved path wind around two lakes and a stream and through wooded areas, forests, and wildflowers.
 The parking for the center varies on weekdays and weekends.

 Best Hiking Trails in Long Beach